This section explains the basics for developers who wish to contribute to the TomoPy project.

 These are automatically run by TravisCI when you make a pull request

-(See below for how to do that) and you can run them manually using pytest,
+(See below for how to do that).
+You can run them manually using pytest,

 or whichever python test runner you prefer.
 To make it easier to run tests